Meetings with your offender manager

 - the dates, times and places of future meetings

-- any appointments you must go to, eg training courses or treatment
+- any appointments you must go to, for example training courses or treatment

-- what happens if you don’t do what you are asked
+- what happens if you do not do what you are asked

 Your offender manager will ask you to read and agree to a ‘sentence plan’.
 This will tell you the rules you have to stick to during your probation and what your responsibilities are.